Thuurvdv/HoloSuite/holosuite-critical-cutin/README.md

 # HoloSuite Critical Cut-In

-HoloSuite Critical Cut-In adds dramatic anime-style critical hit animations to your Foundry VTT game.
+HoloSuite Critical Cut-In adds critical hit animations to your Foundry VTT game.
 When a player rolls a qualifying natural result on a d20, a full-screen cut-in flashes across every connected screen with the character's portrait, a custom sound effect, and an overlay label.
 It turns a lucky roll into a memorable cinematic moment.

 ![Critical Success](../images/CriticalSucces.jpg)